 1533 State St., Sarasota, (941) 951-1533, statestreetsrq.com

-We already loved State Street, home to one of the city’s best bars, but when the eatery added Monday night ramen to its menu in 2017, we fell head over heels all over again.
-Offered only in the State Street lounge, on a night when the main restaurant is closed, the ramen is the brainchild of Noriko Tamaru.
-She makes the noodles by hand and then dunks them in a variety of broths that changes weekly.
+We already loved State Street, home to one of the city’s best bars, but when the eatery added ramen to its menu in 2017, we fell head over heels all over again.
+The restaurant makes the noodles by hand and then dunks them in a variety of broths that changes often.
 Not in the mood for noodles?
 The restaurant also makes one of the city’s best burgers and some terrific salads.

 25 N. Boulevard of Presidents, St. Armands Circle, Sarasota, (941) 388-2619, blukouzina.com